 We strongly recommend to open a bank account at a local bank.
 This will help you to handle all your financial issues as the most important payments like rent, health insurance or phone costs are carried out via bank transfer.

-The “Sparkasse Paderborn” offers a cash machine as well as printer for statements of account in the Mensa building of the university.
+The “Sparkasse Paderborn” offers a cash machine as well as a printer for statements of account in the Mensa building of the university.
 This enables you to carry out your money transactions on campus.
+You can find branches of "Sparkasse" and "Volksbank" in direct sourrounding of the university campus.

 Information about scholarships and grants can be obtained at the German Embassies, branches of the Goethe Institute and the German Academic Exchange Service (DAAD).
 The DAAD offers a variety of scholarship programs for international students, academics and scientists from all countries.